On this page, about UT timekeeping and celestial navigation, monitoring the drift of your watch using a diary is crucial.

 The diary

-Firstly, here an example to know the drift of your watch.
+Firstly, here is an example to determine the drift of your watch

-We tune the quartz watch to the correct time, preferably in UT time, by comparing it to a known accurate time source, such as a shore-based observatory or a time ball dropped at a specific time each day.
+We tune the quartz watch to the correct time, preferably in UT, by comparing it to a known accurate time source, such as a shore-based observatory or a time ball dropped at a specific time each day.

-Afterwards, we measure every few days to find out how much this watch is slow or fast and we note in our diary
+Afterwards, we measure every few days, without touching it to find out how much this watch is fast or slow and we note in our diary.

 The National Institute of Standards and Technology (NIST) operates the radio station WWV in the United States.
 Fort Collins Colorado